 While the safety message is displayed, the transmitter will not communicate with the model.
 This message may appear either when initially turning on the transmitter, or when switching to a different model.
-The message will disappear automatically once all safety conditions have been met or when 'OK' is pressed.
+The message will disappear automatically once all safety conditions have been met or when 'ENT' is pressed.
 In either case, Deviation will start communication with the model once the dialog is dismissed.

-6 Navigating
+5 Navigating

-The transmitter menus can be navigated by pressing the corresponding image on the screen or via the physical buttons UP, D(ow)N, L(eft), R(ight), ENT(er), EX(i)T. All buttons and switches have been marked with the same descriptions as used in this manual.
+The transmitter menus can be navigated via the physical buttons UP, D(ow)N, L(eft), R(ight), ENT(er), EX(i)T. All buttons and switches have been marked with the same descriptions as used in this manual.